Class Volunteer Handbook

 Welcome, Wellesley class volunteer!
 We are so appreciative of your efforts on behalf of your class and the College.

 Your work to expand engagement with all alums is critical to our collective mission: to support institutional priorities by connecting alumnae to the College and each other.
 The information and resources provided here will guide your efforts and serve as a reference for you in your volunteer role.
 The WCAA has also created supplemental resources, including FAQs, video tutorials, and a peer support network to help you learn your responsibilities and expand your knowledge as a volunteer.
-Additionally, your class will also have a key contact in the Alumnae Association who will be your primary contact for questions that arise throughout the year.
+You can find this information on our “Resources for All Volunteers” page.
+While our online resources are designed to be your first point of contact, the Alumnae Association staff are also here to support you, and can be reached at alumnae@wellesley.edu and 781-283-2331.

-All alum volunteers are guided by the Wellesley College Alumnae Association (WCAA) mission, and the following tenets are designed to help you navigate your volunteer role(s).
+All alum volunteers are guided by our Volunteer Tenets, which are designed to help you navigate your volunteer role(s).

 Working with your Alumnae Association Key Contact